Ebenezer Cunningham: Biography

-Cunningham went up to St John's College, Cambridge in 1899 and graduated Senior Wrangler in 1902, winning the Smith's Prize in 1904.
+Cunningham was born in Hackney, London, the son of a cabinet maker.
+He was educated at Owen's School, Islington, before going up to St John's College, Cambridge, in 1899 and graduating as Senior Wrangler in 1902, winning the Smith's Prize in 1904.

 In 1904, as a lecturer at the University of Liverpool, he began work on a new theorem in relativity with fellow lecturer Harry Bateman.
 They brought the methods of inversive geometry into electromagnetic theory with their transformations (spherical wave transformation):